 Daina gradually became depressed in the marriage and left to go and live with her mother.

 “That’s when I got involved with Save the Children,” she says.
 The Youth Empowerment Project, funded by Italian jewellery company Bulgari, helps youth who had to drop out of school to learn a trade and skills for their future.

-“There were lots of options,” says Diana of the vocational courses offered by the project.
+“There were lots of options,” says Daina of the vocational courses offered by the project.
 “Carpentry, hairdressing, joinery… my mother told me to learn agriculture, but I told her I’d dug enough!

 “I liked the idea of making shoes, so I decided to learn leatherwork.”